best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 ````

+But note that in simple cases, such as the example above, these steps may already be apparent from the code.

+In summary, use comments sparingly but effectively.

+(docstrings)=
 ## Docstrings ★★☆☆☆

 When your code is structured as functions or classes, these functional units can be efficiently documented using docstrings.